linux-system-roles/sap-hana-preconfigure/README.md

 ----
 For finding out which SAP notes will be used by this role, please check the contents of variable __sap_hana_preconfigure_sapnotes in files vars/*.yml (choose the file which matches your OS distribution and version)

-Please do not run this role against a productive SAP HANA system.
-The role will unconditionally make changes to the managed node, which might not be intended on productive SAP HANA systems.
+Do not run this role against an SAP HANA or other production system.
+The role will enforce a certain configuration on the managed node(s), which might not be intended.

 Role Variables
 --------------